All devices

 Conditional structure

-A sustained pattern of if-then conditional statements used as the structural backbone of a song or poem, where the conditions are counterfactual and the consequences are either stated, implied, or deliberately left incomplete for the reader/listener to supply.
+Conditional structure is a sustained pattern of if-then statements used as the structural backbone of a song, where the conditions are counterfactual and the consequences are stated, implied, or deliberately left incomplete for the listener to supply.

 Creates a framework of regret and counterfactual thinking that the listener must actively participate in completing.
 When the 'then' clause is dropped, the reader is forced to supply the painful conclusion, making them complicit in the song's emotional logic.
 The sustained use across multiple verses creates accumulating rhetorical pressure.